i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 Below is the 5-step system I follow.
 You can skip steps as needed.
 For example, if your team is already familiar with what AAC is, start on step 2.
 If your team is already keeping device out and accessible, start on step 3.

 During this step, it can be a good idea to let them play around with different devices, apps, and core boards if possible.
+While the principles I discuss in my implementation guide are universal to all devices and apps, a little AAC device training can go a long way.

 Consistent AAC access, while basic, is one of the biggest hurdles with some teams.
 During this step, teams should be focused on making sure AAC systems and devices are out and accessible AT ALL TIMES.
 Everyone should understand that these systems are our students’ voice and that it cannot be taken away.